ClojureBridge/organizing/How-to-Organize-a-Railsbridge-Workshop-in-SF.md

 * Wireless bandwidth is always difficult at workshops.
 Preparing for this and communicating it repeatedly to your students is the best bet, but people will still show up at the Installfest not having downloaded gargantuan necessary files.
 Having said files on flash drives will help dramatically, so make sure to have those.
 And don't lose them!
 * As an organizer, people will expect you to solve their problems.
 Help them if you can, but if someone asks you about something outside of your expertise, delegate swiftly and without guilt.
 If it's 7pm and it looks like it's going to be 6 hours for a student to download a necessary file, this probably isn't the weekend that the workshop will work for them.
 Since we do this regularly, telling people that they can't do the workshop this time isn't the worst thing in the world.
 It sucks, but it's better than having someone sitting in the workshop on Saturday unable to do anything or derailing their section because of their incomplete install.

+### Organizers - Take This Time To Get Your Ducks In Order
+Carve out some time to review your Schedule for Saturday:
+* Count your Logistical volunteers so you know who you can count on.
+Cross reference the Workshop task list and to sort out the tasks that can easily be taken care of (door greeting, Signage (WIFI & hashtag, Class Room Levels), time keeper, etc.)
+* Know (or sort-of know) who is working the Registration desk, (if they're not there,at best send them a quick email) let them know how much you appreciate them for taking on a very important position & that you'll see them bright and early on Saturday.
+* Teacher Training Night is a good time to do this also

 ## Workshop Tasks
+_These bulletpoints make great checklists.
+If you need to refer to them day-of, copy, organize them to your liking, and print out a copy for your back pocket._
 ### <a name="setup"/> Set up: welcome desk, presentation space, classrooms, & food
 * Figure out where you're going to send people who show up without an Installfest Success Sticker so that a volunteer can check their install.
 * Make sure you know how to turn on the projector for the opening presentation